ECP-WarpX/WarpX/Docs/source/visualization/ascent.rst

 ^^^^^^^^^^

-Replay executables are created in the utilities/replay directory of the Ascent instaation.
-There are two version of replay: mpi version replay_mpi and serial version replay_ser.
-What you use depends on the data set.
-Here we use replay_mpi as example.
+For Ascent Replay, two command line tools are provided in the utilities/replay directory of the Ascent installation.
+There are two version of replay: the MPI-parallel version ``replay_mpi`` and a serial version, ``replay_ser``.
+Use an MPI-parallel replay with data sets created with MPI-parallel builds of WarpX.
+Here we use ``replay_mpi`` as an example.

 The options for replay are: